Japanese weasel: Folklore

-A countryside Japanese legend states that after reaching the age of 100, a Japanese weasel will transform into a Japanese marten (Martes melampus).
+A countryside Japanese legend states that after reaching the age of 100, a Japanese weasel will transform into ten Japanese martens (Martes melampus).

 Though not originally depicted as a weasel, the yokai to explain the phenomenon of cutting winds was eventually represented as a Japanese weasel.
 Named kamaitachi (鎌鼬), the yokai is depicted as having long, sharp nails similar in shape to sickles.
 It is a highly recognisable yokai found throughout Japan though most commonly in the snowy north of Honshu.
 The characterisation of the yokai varies slightly across Japan.
 For example, it is recognised as a trio of three weasels each with their own characteristic action.
 One to push over a victim, another that inflicts injury with a blade and the third which administers a healing salve.

 The existence of kamaitachi has been accepted from as early as 1911 as the British Medical Journal reported on what was referred to as "Kamaitachi Disease" which was labelled as a spontaneous wound.
 The wound is described as crescent shaped and spontaneously appeared during thunderstorms as a result of temporary vacuum.
-(Y. Tanaka), writing for the British Medical Journal explains with the phenomenon that “…during thunderstorms a temporary vacuum may occur in places as a result of stray air currents, and if a part of the body comes into such a space a tear may result from the internal pressure unmodified by the action of external pressure.”
+(Y. Tanaka), writing for the British Medical Journal explains with the phenomenon that "...during thunderstorms a temporary vacuum may occur in places as a result of stray air currents, and if a part of the body comes into such a space a tear may result from the internal pressure unmodified by the action of external pressure."